Fallow Lodge

 • your hosts

-Your hosts at Fallow Lodge are Laura and Blake, daughter, Emilia, and furry friends, Mia and Sneak.
+Your hosts at Fallow Lodge are Laura and Blake, their daughters Emilia and Alanna, and furry friends Mia and Sneak.

 After many years of working in and around the Pukekawa area, Laura and Blake decided to make it their home.
 The family has lived on the farm since 2021.
 The rural community, expansive landscapes, and the tranquillity of countryside living are what they love the most.